open-risk/equinox/README.md

 Sustainability (understood both in environmental and social terms) is a serious and ongoing issue that affects all economies.
 Developing tools and methodologies that improve the ability of all stakeholders to assess and report risks is thus an important objective

 ## What exactly is Equinox?
-Equinox is a *web application* that works together with a tailored data schema to provide easy access to Project Finance data adhering to the regulatory and ESG initiative recommendations.
+Equinox is a *database and web application frontend* that works together with a tailored data schema to provide a flexible and powerful Project Finance platform adhering to regulatory and ESG initiative recommendations.

-Running the application creates a *server* that can then be accessed via any regular browser.
+Running the application creates a local *server* that can then be accessed via any regular web browser.
 For easy installation and testing the current release uses an sqlite database instead of a production database.

 ## Functionality